zhongyi-zhang/open-service-broker-azure/docs/modules/mssqlfg.md

 | `azure-sql-12-0-dr-database-pair-from-existing` | Taking over an existing failover group (included the databases) upon a previous DBMS pair as a service instance. |
 | `azure-sql-12-0-dr-database-pair-from-existing-primary` | Taking over an existing database upon the primary server of a previous DBMS pair, and extend it to a failover group deployment. |

 All the services in this module require `ENABLE_DISASTER_RECOVERY_SERVICES` to be `true` in OSBA environment variables.
 Besides, `azure-sql-12-0-dr-database-pair-from-existing` and `azure-sql-12-0-dr-database-pair-from-existing-primary` require `ENABLE_MIGRATION_SERVICES` to be `true`.
-The `azure-sql-12-0-dr-dbms-pair-registered` service allows you to provide an existing primary server and an existing secondary server for the DR deployment.
 For more information on each service, refer to the descriptions below.

 ## Services & Plans